ritchie46/ritchievink.com/content/post/arima.md

 {{< figure src="/img/post-18-arima/ma-signal.png" title="MA processes from different orders." >}}

 Note that I've chosen positive values for $\theta$ which isn't required.
 An MA process can have both positive and negative values for $\theta$.
-In the plots above can be seen that when the order of $MA(q)$ continues the values are longer correlated with previous values.
+In the plots above can be seen that when the order of **MA(q)** continues the values are longer correlated with previous values.
 Actualy, because the process is a weighted average of the $\epsilon$ values until lag $q$, the correlation drops after this lag.
-Based on this property we can make an educated guess on the which order an $MA(q)$ process is.
+Based on this property we can make an educated guess on the which order an **MA(q)** process is.
 This is great, because it is very hard to infer the order by looking at the plots directly.

 ## Autocorrelation